-Standard features for the Champ with Duck Blind aluminum, floating duck blind include: a trolling motor mount and wired plug, 2 cushioned seats with posts, black battery box, 6 in. railing, duck blind frame and netting.
+Standard features for the Champ with Duck Blind aluminum, floating duck blind include: a trolling motor mount and wired plug, two Tempress camouflage seats with pull-out posts, black battery box, 6 in. railing, duck blind frame and netting.

 Pond King Champ with Duck Blind Specs